epayco/epayco-ruby/README.md

   value: "116000",
   tax: "16000",
   tax_base: "100000",
+  id: "190.000.000.000",  #This is the client's IP, it is required
   url_response: "https:/secure.payco.co/restpagos/testRest/endpagopse.php",
   url_confirmation: "https:/secure.payco.co/restpagos/testRest/endpagopse.php",
+  use_default_card_customer: true, # if the user wants to be charged with the card that the customer currently has as default = true
   currency: "COP",
   dues: "12",
-  id: "190.000.000.000",  #This is the client's IP, it is required
-  use_default_card_customer: true, # if the user wants to be charged with the card that the customer currently has as default = true
+  #Extra params: These params are optional and can be used by the commerce
   extra1: "",
   extra2: "",
   extra3: "",